 The types of Cloud Managed Services we are engaged to deliver are interesting.
 The request we get can align to traditional infrastructure outsourcing; ‘take the entire IaaS estate and just manage it for me’ to specific services or solutions within Azure.
 For example, a financial services organisation has engaged Data#3 to back-stop their Azure DevOps team from governance and higher-level expertise.
 We have visibility to their CI/CD (continuous integration, continuous delivery) pipeline and can support their projects either on-site or remotely.
 Other customers have sought out Data#3 to provide support for their data estate in Azure, ensuring the services are rightsized, protected and available.

 We built the Data#3 suite of Cloud Managed Services in response to these customer requests, with two plans for Managed Azure.
-Customers can engage Data#3 for a complete Managed Azure Service, or select the Azure Optimiser Service to help manage the complexities of Azure.
-The Azure Optimiser Service combines a comprehensive toolset that provides Cloud Visibility, Cost Allocation, Cost Optimisation, Security and Health, Governance and Reporting and Cloud Automation for Azure.
+Customers can engage Data#3 for a complete Managed Azure Service, or select the Cloud Optimiser Service to help manage the complexities of Cloud.
+The Cloud Optimiser Service combines a comprehensive toolset that provides Cloud Visibility, Cost Allocation, Cost Optimisation, Security and Health, Governance and Reporting and Cloud Automation for Azure.

 It is enhanced by Data#3’s Azure Managed Services experts, who deliver automation functionality and tailored monthly reporting.